Tentacall/CS571/lab3/REPORT.md

 - Due to high inter-connectivity between the nodes (states), the number of states visited in higher depth can be lower than the nearly lower depth
 - Overall, on an average, the number of states visited is increasing as the depth increases, but not monotonically
 - IDS is giving result usually in the range of depth of 30

+### 5.
+- UFS works like Dijikstra algorithm
+- But in this case it doesn't affect the performance much due to the complex structure of the state graph

 ## Time complexity